-As you’re considering leaving your current role, take some time to identify the reasons behind why you want to leave and what you’d like to achieve next.
-Consider some of the common drivers that cause people to switch jobs.
+As you begin evaluating options, take some time to identify what you’d like to achieve next.
 Do you want to follow a dream or passion and achieve greater purpose in the workplace?
-Are you seeking better career growth opportunities?
-Are you looking for long-term financial stability?
-Or, perhaps your change was caused by necessity—your role was eliminated, or you were let go.
-Regardless of why you’ve decided to change jobs, it’s important to outline what you want to accomplish during the next phase of your career and determine if a change will help guide you toward your goals.
+Are you seeking career growth opportunities or long-term financial stability?
+Or perhaps your change was caused by necessity—your role was eliminated, or you were laid off.
+Regardless of why you’ve decided to change jobs, it’s important to outline what you want to accomplish during the next phase of your career.
+Find some inspiration or lean on a mentor to help you shape your goals.

 Determine if the field you are trying to break into requires any specific degrees, certifications, or continued education.
 What skills or training do you need to get the job of your dreams?
-Whether you’re breaking into technology, engineering, or accounting, most industries have certification programs and resources that can sharpen your skills and enhance your resume.
+Regardless of what industry you’re considering (ex. technology, engineering, or accounting) there may be some certification programs and resources that can sharpen your skills and enhance your resume.
 For example, if you want to learn how to code, there are plenty of online boot camps that will teach you the core development skills you’ll need in your next job.
-Research advanced educational programs online asks friends or mentors for advice, or reach out to a recruiter who can make a program recommendation.
+Research advanced educational programs online, ask your professional network for advice, or reach out to a recruiter who can make a recommendation.

-You can’t always rely on your work history being viewed as relevant to potential employers in your new career field.
-Even if the new job you want is related to what you currently do for a living, a hiring manager might not make the connection between the work you’ve done and the position you’re applying for.
+If you’re making a significant career change, your work history may not be especially relevant to your new target field of work.
+Even if the new job you want is related to what you currently do for a living, a hiring manager might not make the connection between what you’ve done and the position you’re applying for.
 Hiring managers are often looking for specific experience—show them you’re serious about the transition by taking on some extra projects that demonstrate your ability to be successful in your new line of work.
 For example, if you’re seeking a career in software development, start contributing to GitHub in relevant programming languages.
 Build up your portfolio by taking on personal projects that showcase your abilities.
 And don’t be afraid to take on an internship or volunteer—this can be a great way to get experience or get your foot in the door of a new organization.

 It’s not uncommon to face some hardship while you’re pursuing a career in a new industry.
 You may not score your dream job after your first interview, and that’s okay.
-Remember that you’ll be going up against candidates that might have many years of experience.
+Remember that you’ll be competing against candidates that might have many years of experience.
 Be prepared to work hard and fail without losing your enthusiasm.
-Stay motivated by revisiting your goals and use each encounter as a learning opportunity.
+Bounce back and stay motivated by revisiting your goals and use each encounter as a learning opportunity.

 One of the most important steps to take when pursuing a new job is to put yourself out there and meet people in the industry.
-Attend a meet-up, go to a conference, join a networking group to expand your knowledge and identify the skills you need to acquire.
+Attend a virtual meet-up, sign up for an online conference or join a networking group to expand your knowledge and identify the skills you need to acquire.
+These days, there are many virtual options to connect with others like Meetup.
 Have conversations with thought leaders, peers, and colleagues to tell your story and learn about potential job opportunities.
 Remember that you’ll get out of it as much as you put into it, so be bold, introduce yourself to new people, and ask insightful questions to make a lasting impression.

 Recruiting agencies, especially one that is as well connected as VanderHouwen, can be a big help when it comes to navigating a job change.
-From advising you on what specific skills you need to acquire to making certification and education recommendations, recruiters know what hiring managers are looking for.
-We can help candidates figure out where to invest their time and can introduce you to connections in the industry.
-Recruiters can facilitate the entire job application process, from preparing your resume, to prepping you for the interview, to negotiating an offer.
-Meet your recruiter in-person and share the work you’ve been putting into making the transition.
+From advising you on specific skills you need to acquire to making certification and education recommendations, recruiters know what hiring managers are looking for.
+They can help candidates figure out where to invest their time and can introduce you to connections in the industry.
+Recruiters can facilitate the entire job application process, from formatting your resume and preparing you for the interview, to negotiating a great job offer.
+Meet your recruiter in-person (video works, too!) and share the work you’ve been putting into making the transition.
 Ignite confidence in them so they can do the same with the hiring manager!

 Switching career paths can be scary.
 It often involves taking a less senior position or a short-term pay cut as you build the skills you need to succeed in a new industry.
-While a career transition is no easy feat, if you do your research and prepare yourself, it’s achievable, rewarding, and worth the risk.
+However, if you do your research and prepare yourself, it’s achievable, rewarding, and worth your effort.